-Figure 6: YaST - device name labelling
+Figure 7: YaST - device name labelling

 You can now begin the archival of your system using mondoarchive.
-Follow the guidance from the previous section(s) to complete an archive.
+Follow the guidance from the working example here to complete an archive.

 Once archived you can mount the resulting iso file on the virtual machine and begin a restore.
 After the restore is complete, you'll need to check /etc/fstab, /boot/grub/device.map and /boot/grub/menu.lst and alter the entries in these files if required.